gerrowadat/nomad-dns-exporter/README.md

 };
 ```

-At this point, your named should be able to resolve *jobname*.service.nomad direcly, and you cn use this to discover where jobs are in your cluster.
+At this point, your named should be able to resolve *jobname*.job.nomad direcly, and you can use this to discover where jobs are in your cluster.
 Ta-da!

 Check the issues for things I still think are missing and may or may not get to.
 Patches and offers to do this properly welcome.